 And if you possess that solid IF101 knowledge, then you know you gotta upgrade the weight of the jighead to reach the bottom before the current sweeps it out of the strike zone.

 So I was throwing a 1/2oz which, for inshore fishing in twelve feet of water, is fairly heavy.

 I hooked into one fish before it came to the surface and spit the hook, sending it flying into Kevin’s head.

 This priceless moment was captured on camera, and you can watch it below.

 Watch for language! (and enjoy the montage)

 That’s a half ounce of lead to the grape, and you gotta give Captain Kevin credit for handling it so well.

 Well, for starters, this video shows that the unexpected can happen…

-It’s tough to remember to always wear eye protection, and I am not the perfect model of safety, but I wanted to share this with you so you can keep it in mind.
+It’s tough to remember to always wear eye protection and ,while I am not the perfect model of safety, I wanted to share this with you so you can keep it in mind.